Leonidha Çuri

 Leonidha Çuri (born May 7, 1951) is a former Albanian footballer and manager.
-He played for KS Flamurtari Vlorë from 1975–1981 as a left back and managed the club.
+He played for KS Flamurtari Vlorë from 1975 to 1981 as a left back and managed the club.

 As a player, he started every game at left back in his six-year tenure at Flamurtari Vlorë and also appeared 7 times for the Albania National Football Team.
 However, he achieved most of is fame at the coaching level.
 He has the most successful international coaching career in Albania.

-Early Beginnings and Playing Career
+Early beginnings and playing career

 Leonidha Çuri was born in Vlore, Albania, in 1951.
 He started playing soccer out on the beach with his friends every day.
 At the age of 16 he went to the Institute of Soccer Excellence in Tirana.
 At the age of 19 he became a football player with the newly formed KiF Shkëndija in Tirana.
 He played with Kif Shkendija for 6 years.
 In 1977, at the age of 26, Leonidha signed with Flamurtari Vlorë, where he would play alongside Edmond Liçaj, Kreshnik Çipi, Petro Ruçi and Vasil Ruci as well as his brother Spiro Çuri for two years.
 Before he came Flamurtari finished 10th in the Albanian Superliga.
 When he came they finished 5th.
 In 47 years of Flamurtari Vlore football, they finished 11 times in the top five without Leonidha.
 When Leonidha was with Flamurtari they finished 3 times in the top 5 in Leonidha's four-year tenure at Flamurtari.
 In 1981 Leonidha Çuri retired from football at the age of thirty.

 Managerial career

 Flamurtari

 Two years after retiring from football, in 1983 Leonidha became manager of KS Flamurtari.
-In his first year with Flamurtari as a manager, Flamurtari finished 4th in the 1983–1984 Albanian Superliga, but finished runner-up in the Albanian Cup losing to 17 Nëntori Tirana 2-1.
+In his first year with Flamurtari as a manager, Flamurtari finished 4th in the 1983–1984 Albanian Superliga, but finished runner-up in the Albanian Cup losing to 17 Nëntori Tirana 2–1.